Camp fires, fuel stoves and barbecues

 Many of our parks and forests provide free barbecues—gas, electric or wood—in the camping or day-use areas.

-- Watch out for no smoking signs.
-Remember: smoking will be prohibited within 10 metres of barbecues and picnic tables from 1 February 2017.
+• Watch out for no smoking signs.
+Remember: smoking is prohibited within 10 m of barbecues, picnic tables and other public facilities.

 Where are barbecues provided?